Enhanced energy gain through higher-order resonances during direct laser acceleration with superluminal phase velocity: Phase velocity scan

 To ensure that the electron reaches its maximum energy for each parameter set, we run each simulation until the electron travels a fixed distance of \( 2000 \lambda_0 \) along the \( x \)-axis in all simulations.
 This distance is based on the case shown in \cref{fig:splm_lml}(c), where the electron attains its peak energy just before reaching this point.
 The actual distance required in that case is only slightly shorter.
 We verified, using several representative parameter sets, that increasing the travel distance to \( 5000 \lambda_0 \) and \( 20000 \lambda_0 \) yields virtually identical results, confirming that \( 2000 \lambda_0 \) is sufficient for capturing the maximum energy gain.

 \Cref{fig:pl_2Dscan} shows the result of a parameter scan covering the range $10^{-4} \leq \delta u \leq 10^{-1}$ with $1 \leq S \leq 100$.
-The color indicates the maximum relativistic factor, denoted $\gamma_{\max}$, attained by the electron.
-The figure reveals distinct bands of enhanced energy gain distributed across the parameter space.
+The color indicates the maximum relativistic factor, denoted $\gamma_{\max}$, attained by the electron. \rc{Panel (a) uses a linear color scale, while panel (b) uses a logarithmic scale to improve visibility of lower-energy regions.} The figure reveals distinct bands of enhanced energy gain distributed across the parameter space.

 To aid in identifying each band, we overlay dashed curves in \cref{fig:pl_2Dscan} that represent \( S_*^{(\ell)} \), given by \cref{S^l}.
 These curves show, for each resonance order \( \ell \), the values of the integral of motion \( S \) for which the global minimum of the frequency ratio — considered as a function of \( \gamma \) — satisfies the frequency matching condition \( \langle \omega' \rangle / \omega_{\beta} = \ell \).
 The curves reflect the fact that the position of this minimum depends on the phase velocity through \( \delta u \), so the required value of $S$ varies with \( \delta u \) for fixed \( \ell \).
 Because efficient resonances are expected only for odd \( \ell \), we plot the curves for odd values only, labeling each with the corresponding resonance order.
 Although these curves are shown over the entire parameter range, their derivation assumes $\delta u \ll 1$, so they are only applicable in this range.